What is Shinsei No. 6? Learn more about the secrets of yeast No. 6 to recommended snacks [Akita Prefecture]

 How to make

-3. Heat the salad oil in a frying pan and fry the chopped butterbur leaves over medium heat for 3 minutes.
+3. Heat salad oil in a frying pan and fry the chopped butterbur leaves over medium heat for 3 minutes

-4. Add the mixed seasonings and simmer over medium-low heat for 7 to 8 minutes until the liquid evaporates.
+4. Add the mixed seasonings and simmer over low to medium heat for 7 to 8 minutes until the liquid has evaporated

-The bitterness of the butterbur gives it a grown-up flavor that will enhance the deliciousness of Shinsei No.6.
+The bitter taste of the butterbur gives it an adult flavor that will further enhance the deliciousness of Aramasa No. 6

 lastly

-Shinsei No. 6 is a sake that conveys the goodness of No. 6 yeast collected from Shinsei Sake Brewery Co., Ltd., but the sake level and acidity are not disclosed, so I realized that it is a delicious alcohol to enjoy while imagining them and chilled.
+Aramasa No. 6 is a sake that conveys the quality of the No. 6 yeast harvested by Aramasa Sake Brewery Co., Ltd., but since the sake meter value and acidity are not disclosed, I found that it is a delicious sake that is best enjoyed chilled while imagining these

-It is also recommended for serious Japanese sake drinkers, so why not give it a try?
+This is a drink that is recommended for serious sake lovers, so why not give it a try?

 Other articles